Survey Methods for Ocean Economic Activity

 ISIC Rev.4 (2008), Introduction.
 The International Standard Industrial Classification of All Economic Activities (ISIC) provides the framework for classifying economic activities. ↩︎

 ISIC Rev.5 (2024), endorsed by the UN Statistical Commission at its 55th session.
-Implementation expected from 2027, with transitional correspondence tables to be provided.
+Implementation expected from 2027, with transitional correspondence tables to be provided by the UN Statistics Division.
 See TG-0.2 for guidance on managing classification transitions in ocean accounting. ↩︎

 IRTS 2008, para 2.9.
 Tourism is a social, cultural and economic phenomenon related to the movement of people to places outside their usual place of residence. ↩︎